bradwan7/OSSAssignmentDFD/DFD Dictionary.md

 19. Results of Requested Policy Documents: The results of the requested policy documents.

 20. Policy DB: A database that holds the policy documents.

+21. Request for Project Licenses and Vulnerabilities Information: The request for project licenses and vulnverabilities information.

+22. Results of Project Licenses and Vulnerabilities information: The results of the of the requested project licenses and vulnverabilities information.